PowerShell/DscResources/GettingStartedWithGitHub.md

 * Above the equals sign `========` is what's in the `README.md` of your branch.
 * Below the equals sign `========` is what's in the `README.md` of the dev branch.

 To resolve this we have to manually change this section.
-In this example we can do it so the resulting `README.md` looks like this.
+After resolving the conflict, `README.md` looks like this.
 _Note: You must remove the lines `<<<<<<< HEAD`, `========` and `>>>>>>> origin/dev`._

 ```